zakird/crux-top-lists/README.md

 accurate than other top lists like the Alexa Top Million and Tranco Top Million.

-This repository caches CSV downloads of the Chrome top sites, queried from the CrUX data in Google BigQuery.
+This repository caches a CSV version of the Chrome top sites, queried from the CrUX data in Google BigQuery.
 You can browse all of the cached lists [here](https://github.com/zakird/crux-top-lists/tree/main/data/global).
 The most up-to-date top million global websites can be downloaded directly at: